minifyre/cherub/README.md

 # Cherub.js
 A tiny testing framework with zero dependencies to guard against regression.

-Cherub.js is designed to be lightweight (currently 90 lines) & make writing tests a faster/easier with a concise syntax.
+Cherub.js is designed to be lightweight & make writing tests a faster/easier with a concise syntax.

 #### Example: